public interface Iterable

 assert [1,2,3,4,5,6] == [1,2,3,4].union([3,4,5,6], Comparator.naturalOrder())

-- a ComparatorTransform Iterable elements into Map entries with values unchanged and keys transformed using the supplied function.
+right - an Iterablecondition - a Closure used to determine unique itemsTransform Iterable elements into Map entries with values unchanged and keys transformed using the supplied function.
 The supplied map is used as the destination for transformed entries.

 def languages = ['Groovy', 'Java', 'Kotlin', 'Scala']